 Analyzing this data can be a daunting task.
 You wish, if you could just create charts on this data.
 Fortunately, through the new Get & Transform section in the Data tab of Excel 2016, you could complete the task.
 To do so,

 Simply select any cell inside an existing table or range and in the Get & Transform section, click From Table.

 You will see a preview of your data inside the Query Editor window.
 Under this window, you can start transforming your data.
 Each change you make is recorded as a transformation step that is saved with your workbook.
-All the steps are kept as a sequence and can be performed every time time you refresh your data.
+All the steps are kept as a sequence and can be performed every time you refresh your data.

 In the Query Editor, you will usually need the help of the Unpivot transformation to change your table into a format that can be used by PivotTable.

 As you can notice in the example below, I can select the first column that includes project names and click Unpivot Other Columns to transform my data from columns of Project Name / 2010 / 2011 / 2012… to the desired column structure of Project / Year / Duration.

 And here’s what you will find as the results in the Query Editor:

 I can now rename the columns to Project, Year and Duration inside the Query Editor and then load the data into a PivotTable or PivotChart.